LyaATL/Echo-sledgehammer/README.md

 - Organized hate speech (targeted campaigns based on race, religion, gender, sexuality, etc.)

 These bans are intended to protect the entire community from individuals who pose a significant risk across platforms.

+## Global File Blacklist

+In addition to the global ban list for users, Echo Sledgehammer also maintains a **global file blacklist**.
+This list contains file hashes and signatures of texture files (or similar modifications) that are known to cause crashes, instability, or other disruptive behavior when loaded in-game.

+Examples include:
+- Texture or model files that are intentionally crafted to crash the client or overload resources
+- Files that cause rendering glitches or instability across multiple systems
+- Files distributed under the guise of normal mods but known to break core game functions
+- Rare cases where a file may trigger a **0-day vulnerability** in the client — while extremely unlikely, the blacklist system provides a safeguard if such an issue is ever discovered

+Each file entry includes:
+- A cryptographic hash (for reliable identification)
+- The classification or reason for blacklisting (e.g., crash-texture, instability, exploit-suspected)
+- (Optional) reference notes for transparency

+Hosts can sync this blacklist and automatically block or warn against the use, upload, or distribution of flagged files within their own echo-service environment.

+This helps prevent the spread of disruptive or malicious texture files across the ecosystem and improves overall stability for players.

 ## How It Works